abiola20890/ecommerce-api/README.md

 # 🛒 Ecommerce Catalog API

-A RESTful API for managing an ecommerce product catalog with authentication, subscriber notifications, and admin controls — built with Node.js, Express, and MongoDB.
+A RESTful API for managing an e-commerce product catalog with authentication, subscriber notifications, and admin controls — built with Node.js, Express, and MongoDB.

 ---

 ## 🚀 Features

-- **Product Management** — Create, read, update, delete products with image management, stock control, filtering, sorting, and pagination
+- **Product Management** — Create, read, update, and delete products with image management, stock control, filtering, sorting, and pagination
 - **Authentication** — JWT-based auth with role-based access control (user/admin)
 - **Subscriber System** — Email subscriptions with welcome emails and new product notifications
 - **Admin Controls** — Send promotional emails to all subscribers